-- a.
-All applicants for new towers and towers which are modified or reconstructed to accommodate additional antennas shall submit a written report certified by a professional engineer licensed to practice in the State of Florida.
-The report shall include: - i.
-Site development plan of the entire subject property drawn to scale, including, without limitation: - a) A tax parcel number, legal description of the parent tract and leased parcel, total acres, and section/township/range of the subject property; - b) The lease parcel fully dimensioned, including property lines, setbacks, roads on or adjacent to the subject property and any easements; - c) Outline of all existing buildings, including purpose (i.e. residential buildings, garages, accessory structures, etc.) on the subject property: - d) All existing vegetation, by mass or individually by diameter, measured four (4) feet from the ground of each stand-alone tree on the subject property; - e) Any proposed/existing security barrier, indicating type and extent as well as point of controlled entry; - f) Proposed/existing access easements, utility easements, and parking for the telecommunications tower: - g) All proposed changes to the subject property, including grading, vegetation removal, temporary or permanent roads and driveways, stormwater management facilities and any other construction or development attendant to the telecommunications tower;
+- (6) The applicant demonstrates that there are other limiting factors that render existing towers and structures unsuitable. - (7) The applicant demonstrates that state-of-the-art technology, used in the wireless telecommunications business and within the scope of applicant's FCC license, is unsuitable.
+Costs of state-of-the-art technology that exceed new tower or antenna development shall not be presumed to render the technology unsuitable. - b.
+The city may share such information with other applicants applying for a permitted use on private property and special exception use under this article or other organizations seeking to locate antennas within the jurisdiction of the city provided, however, that the city is not, by sharing such information, in any way representing or warranting that such information is accurate or that such sites are available or suitable. - 5.
+Engineering report.
+All applicants for new towers and towers, which are modified or reconstructed to accommodate additional antennas shall submit a written report certified by a professional engineer licensed to practice in the State of Florida.
+The report shall include: - a.
+Site development plan of the entire subject property drawn to scale, including, without limitation: - (1) A tax parcel number, legal description of the parent tract and leased parcel, total acres, and section/township/range of the subject property; - (2) The lease parcel fully dimensioned, including property lines, setbacks, roads on or adjacent to the subject property and any easements; - (3) Outline of all existing buildings, including purpose (i.e. residential buildings, garages, accessory structures, etc.) on the subject property; - (4) All existing vegetation, by mass or individually by diameter, measured four (4) feet from the ground of each stand-alone tree on the subject property; - (5) Any proposed/existing security barrier, indicating type and extent as well as point of controlled entry; - (6) Proposed/existing access easements, utility easements, and parking for the telecommunications tower; - (7) All proposed changes to the subject property, including grading, vegetation removal, temporary or permanent roads and driveways, stormwater management facilities and any other construction or development attendant to the telecommunications tower;